sseerrggii/intercooperation_website/index.md

 * **Develop & maintain a common base of IT Tools** for the main branches of the Social Economy (currently mainly Odoo modules).
 * **Maintain documentation** for the tools we build, making it as easy as possible for others to install and use our tools.
 * **Promote Open Source tools** and support their community.
-* **Improve Cooperativist movement through IT**.
-We truly believe that the Cooperativism movement can improve our society and our environment.  # a bit vague
+* **Improve Cooperation movement through IT**.
+We believe cooperation can improve our society
+  - through worker emancipation in a democratic organisation,
+  - through the social and/or environmental missions of our cooperatives.

 ## In practice